WebOrigami/docs/content/pattern/functionMap.md

 We have now implemented four different ways to construct a map based on: 1) an object, 2) a folder, 3) a function, 4) another map.

-In a bit, we'll see how they can be used together to create interesting combinations and be used for practical purposes.
+In a bit, we'll see how they can be used together to create interesting combinations and be used for practical purposes like making a site.
 Before doing that, however, let's make our code a little more general-purpose and flexible.

 &nbsp;